Twenty Questions (and Answers) About Cybis

 How can I be sure a piece I am considering purchasing is MINT or has not been damaged and repaired?

-The gold standard is to check it with a blacklight in a dark environment.
-Obviously that’s not possible if you’re not buying “in person” or if the seller balks at the idea (in which case you should walk away.)
-A careful examination of all available photographs – ask for more to be taken, especially closeups of particularly fragile areas like hands, flowers and leaves – can go a long way.
+The gold standard is to check it with a black-light.
+Obviously that’s not possible if you’re buying online or if a local seller balks at the idea (in which case you should probably walk away.)
+A careful examination of all available photographs can go a long way.
 Look for any irregularities or inconsistencies in the surface.
 Compare their photos of the piece with as many others as you can find online.
-Even so, make sure you understand the seller’s return policy before buying.
-Ask him “If I find any evidence of damage or repairs after examining this under a blacklight, will you accept a return?” and make sure you keep their email reply if they say Yes.
+Definitely check out my post about the most-often/easily-damaged Cybis pieces!
+And finally, make sure you understand the seller’s return policy before buying.
+Ask him “If I find any evidence of damage or repairs after examining this under a black-light, will you accept a return?” and make sure you keep their email reply if they say Yes.

-I have a piece of old Cybis; does that mean it was designed or made by Boleslaw Cybis himself?
+I have a piece of old Cybis; was it designed or made by Boleslaw Cybis himself?

 How old is “old”?
-If it’s from the 1940s the answer is “quite possibly.”
+If it’s from the 1940s the answer is “possibly.”
 If it’s from the 1950s and is marked Cybis, the answer is “probably not.”
-If it’s from the 1960s or later, the answer is “definitely not.”
+If it’s from 1960 or later, the answer is “definitely not.”

 Was Boleslaw Cybis related to the Polish painter Jan Cybis?